microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-events.md

 The Bot Framework Emulator doesn't provide the ability to send Events to a Virtual Assistant Bot which complicates scenarios that require prompts to be sent either to trigger a certain event or provide information that integration with a device would normally do automatically.

 The `EventDebugMiddleware` component provides a workaround to this for use during development and testing.
 It detects manual events through identification of a message prefixed with `/event:` and expects the rest of the payload to follow this format `{ "Name": "EventName", "Value": "EventValue" }`.
-The EventName and EventValue is then transposed onto the Activity and passed on to the Bot for processing.
+The EventName and EventValue is then transposed onto the Activity and passed onto the Bot for processing.

-For example this message would result in an Activity being received by the Bot with a `ActivityType` of `Event`, ` Name` of `IPA.Location` and `Value` of a latitude, longitude pair
+For example this message would result in an Activity being received by the Bot with an `ActivityType` of `Event`, ` Name` of `IPA.Location` and `Value` of a latitude, longitude pair
 ```
 /event:{ "Name": "IPA.Location", "Value": "47.639620,-122.130610" }
 ```